 *,**,*** represent statistical significance at the 1%, 5%, and 10% levels, respectively.

-Since investor sentiment (such as mood or happiness, expressed in Twitter messages) are unlikely to be explained by systematic factors such as book-to-market ratio, firm size or momentum, it is intuitively expected that the correlation between the aforementioned empirical factors and the Twitter-based sentiment index (DH) should be zero or a near zero value.
-The results in Table 2 indeed confirms this intuition and show that the Pearson correlation between Twitter-based sentiment (DH) and other explanatory variables are very low: size premium (SMB) show the highest correlation with DH at a marginal magnitude r=0.03.
-This evidence is broadly supportive of the main hypothesis because it shows that Twitter-based sentiment are almost uncorrelated with the known empirical factors used in popular empirical asset pricing models.
-Therefore, if the explanatory power of DH in respect to stock returns exists, it is not likely to be captured by any known risk factors within CAPM, Fama French 3 factor model or Carhart 4 factor model.
+Since investor sentiment (such as mood or happiness, expressed in Twitter messages) is unlikely to be explained by systematic factors, such as book-to-market ratio, firm size, or momentum, it was intuitively anticipated that the correlation between the aforementioned empirical factors and the Twitter-based sentiment index (DH) would be zero or near zero.
+The results in Table 2 indeed confirm this expectation and show that the Pearson correlation between Twitter-based sentiment (DH) and other explanatory variables is very low: size premium (SMB) shows the highest correlation with DH at a marginal magnitude r=0.03.
+This evidence is broadly supportive of the main hypothesis because it shows that Twitter-based sentiment is almost uncorrelated with the known empirical factors used in popular empirical asset pricing models.
+Therefore, if the explanatory power of DH with respect to stock returns exists, it is not likely to be captured by any known risk factors within the CAPM, Fama-French three-factor or Carhart four-factor models.

-In terms of model orthogonality, the value premium (HML) and momentum (UMD) show relatively high correlation at r=-0.62.
-However, it is not necessary to exclude either of this factor from the main analysis because they are empirically identified as “relevant” factors in accordance with prior empirical researches (Fama and French, 1993; Carhart, 1997 among others).
-In addition, Equation 1 and Equation 2 naturally exclude momentum factor (UMD), already giving a clear view of what results will be without the UMD.
+In terms of orthogonality, the value premium (HML) and momentum (UMD) show relatively high correlation at r=-0.62.
+However, it was not necessary to exclude either of these factors from the main analysis because they are empirically identified as relevant factors in accordance with prior empirical research (e.g., Fama and French, 1993; Carhart, 1997).
+In addition, Equations 1 and 2 naturally exclude the momentum factor (UMD), already giving a clear view of the results without the UMD.

-Table 2: Pearson correlation matrix
+Table 2.
+Pearson correlation matrix